 Tuesday, May 5, 2015

-Mentally, I felt a billion times better when I woke up so I thought I’d go explore the city, but there was only one problem – My legs were in sheer agony from that hill yesterday, my calves burned if I even bent my toes up!
-Not much choice, though, better just suck it up and go.
+Mentally, I felt a billion times better when I woke up so I thought I’d go explore the city, but there was only one problem – My legs were in sheer agony from that hill the previous day, my calves burned if I even bent my toes up!
+I didn’t have much choice though, best to just suck it up and go.

 After strolling around for an hour or so I figured it was time to get some lunch.
 I went into a French bakery that had some great looking quiches in a case.
 Not the most masculine dish, but quiche tastes good and I was hungry.
 I asked what several of them were, one of which I was told was “Bear and offal”.
 It doesn’t get much manlier than that, even if it was a quiche!
 I got one of those and a quiche lorraine, found a seat in a park and had lunch.
 I took a huge bite out of my “Bear and Offal” quiche, but a pastry chef with a French accent, combined with his translation issues, had resulted in me actually purchasing a pear and cheese quiche.
 What a let down.
 Probably should tackle that hill again and wait for Anna to finish.